Kent County, Delaware: K-12 education

 In 2010, 14.8% of the county students enrolled in K-12 schools were in private institutions.
 St. Thomas More Academy was formerly in the county.

 In the period of de jure educational segregation in the United States, K-12 students of black African descent attended segregated schools.
 William W. M. Henry Comprehensive High School District 133 housed high school students of black African descent during the period 1952 to 1966.
 Desegregation occurred after 1966.

+In 2023, Sean Greene of WDEL (AM) stated: "there is relatively light competition for traditional public students in Kent and Sussex County[sic] outside of school choice."